 Certain third-party services will only allow you to upload your raw data in a 23andMe format.
 There are online tools available which allow you to convert your data to this format.
 Fortunately, there are many services that allow you to upload raw DNA data to get access to more genetic reports and features.

-Unlike some sites which only accept 23andMe formatted raw data or don’t accept any third-party raw data at all, SelfDecode allows you to upload a wide range of raw DNA data formats.
+Unlike some sites which only accept 23andMe formatted raw data or don’t accept any third-party raw data at all, SelfDecode allows you to upload a wide range of raw DNA data formats for free.

 These include 23andMe, Ancestry, Courtagen, FamilyTreeDNA, MyHeritage, Atlas, MapMyGenome, Diagnomics, DNALand, Illumina, LivingDNA, and iGene (among others).
 SelfDecode also accepts whole genome sequencing files from Dante Labs.
 SelfDecode will also not sell or share your data with third parties.